 Here at the Skyline Atlas, all buildings are referred to as high-rise buildings when they have at least 10 storeys.
-Hereby, we follow the international recommendation of Phorio.
-For more information on definitions of real estate data, please visit Phorio Standards.
+Hereby, we follow the international recommendation of SKYDB.
+For more information on definitions of real estate data, please visit SKYDB Standards.

 Type of Architectural Design